Dalmirog-zz/OctoPosh/README.md

-# OctopusSnippets
+# Octopus Deploy Powershell Module

-Snippets for Octopus Deploy ticket replies.
-Final versions will be available on Gist as well
+A set of Cmdlets based on common requests by users.